 The Jews awaited with hope, but after Hadrian visited Jerusalem, he was discouraged from doing so by a Samaritan.

-This one was one of the leading causes to the Bar Kokhba revolt.
+This was one of the leading causes to the Bar Kokhba revolt.
 The revolt which took the Romans three years to suppress and enraged Hadrian.
-As a result he became determined to erase Judaism from the province.
+As a result, he became determined to erase Judaism from the province.

 Circumcision was forbidden and Jews were expelled from the city.
 Hadrian took it a step further and renamed Judea as Syria Palaestina to erease the Jewish connection to the land.

-Jews were prohibited from entering Aelia Capitolina on pain of death.
+Jews were prohibited from entering Aelia Capitolina on penalty of death.
 The one exception was for the holiday of Tisha B’Av to mourn the loss of the temple.

 Rediscovery and Restoration